Dark sectors in neutron-shining-through-a-wall and nuclear absorption signals: Introduction

 In recasting the UCN nEDM, we discuss how to interpret $n$-$n^\prime$ oscillation searches in terms of the more general model above, providing complementary coverage in a wider parameter space.
-We encourage collaborations to go beyond the assumption of a mirror symmetry lifted only by the magnetic or mirror magnetic field, and quote results in terms of the more general model in Eq.~\eqref{eq:H} (see \cref{subsec:UCNdisap} for details).
+We encourage collaborations to go beyond the assumption of a mirror symmetry lifted only by the magnetic or mirror magnetic field, and quote results in terms of the more general model in Eq.~\eqref{eq:H} (see \Cref{subsec:UCNdisap} for details).

-For some parameters the dark neutron is stable on cosmological time scales and could be the dark matter of the Universe, an attractive scenario wherein baryon number ensures the stability of both normal and dark matter~\cite{McKeen:2015cuz,Karananas:2018goc,ClineCornellCosmo,McKeenNelsonReddyZhouNS,utahcapture:2020bzz}.
+For some parameters, the dark neutron is stable on cosmological time scales and could be the dark matter of the Universe, an attractive scenario wherein baryon number ensures the stability of both normal and dark matter~\cite{McKeen:2015cuz,Karananas:2018goc,ClineCornellCosmo,McKeenNelsonReddyZhouNS,utahcapture:2020bzz}.
 We place strong limits on this scenario by using the measured absorption rate of single neutrons at the underground large-volume neutrino detectors SNO and Borexino.
 These limits further complement the probes mentioned above.
 All in all, our strategies probe new regions of parameter space not previously constrained by UCN searches and astrophysics.

 This paper is laid out as follows.
-In \cref{sec:lims} we describe our signals, for both neutron-shining-through-a-wall setups and the absorption of dark neutron dark matter, and estimate constraints and future sensitivities.
-In \cref{sec:other} we discuss alternative probes of dark neutrons that may also be of interest, and sketch their sensitivities.
-We then conclude and provide some discussion on our findings in \cref{sec:concs}.
+In \Cref{sec:lims}, we describe our signals for both neutron-shining-through-a-wall setups and the absorption of dark neutron dark matter, and estimate constraints and future sensitivities.
+In \Cref{sec:other} we discuss alternative probes of dark neutrons that may also be of interest and sketch their sensitivities.
+We then conclude and discuss our findings in \Cref{sec:concs}.